worldline/beekeeper/README.md

 ![](http://worldline.github.io/beekeeper/images/sample1.png)

-Beekeeper is based on [Cube](http://square.github.io/cube/) and adds a scalable collecting system, user dashboards with different kind of realtime widgets, some extended formula syntaxes, a formula completion system, and datacenter awareness.
+Beekeeper is based on [Cube](http://square.github.io/cube/) and adds a scalable collecting system, user dashboards with different kind of realtime widgets, some extended formula syntaxes, a formula completion system, and hierarchy (e.g. zone>datacenter>servers>etc.) awareness.
 We also work with notably Square and Infochimp in order to improve Cube by itself, but we maintain our [own cube fork](https://github.com/Marsup/cube/tree/full-merge) to have the full featureset we need for Beekeeper meanwhile.

 It also includes a cluster-wide logging system, so you can debug easily what happens if you want to understand what happens during runtime.